yosinski/GitResultsManager/README.md

 ### To do

-1. Add settings override in ~/.config/gitresultsmanager_config.py
+1. Add settings override via `~/.config/gitresultsmanager_config.py` or similar
 1. Documentation

 Want to help?
-Fork and submit a pull request!
+Pull requests are welcome!